mdn/browsercompat/api.md

 ## Feature Sets

 A **feature-set** organizes features into a heierarchy of logical groups.
+A **feature-set** corresponds to a page on [MDN](https://developer.mozilla.org), which will display a list of specifications and a browser compatibility table.

 The **feature-sets** representation includes: